johsteffens/qprimes/README.md

 If a sequence of primes is needed, instead of explicitly testing for divisibility, it is generally much faster to simply cross out all non-primes in an interval by computing multiples of primes gathered so far.
 This approach is called [sieving](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) and we use it to collect all primes up to $\sqrt{MAX}$.

-We then select an appropriate interval (called page) including the target range $[MIN,MAX]$ and use previously gathered primes to sieve out non-primes in that interval.
+Finally, we select an appropriate interval (called page) including the target range $[MIN,MAX]$ and use previously gathered primes to sieve out non-primes in that interval.
 What remains is the set of desired prime values.

-Although the algorithm has its roots in ancient times, it is still considered among the most efficient ways to generate a sequence of prime numbers.
+Although the method has its roots in ancient times, it is still considered among the most efficient ways to generate a sequence of prime numbers.

 ## Motivation